SFDO-Tooling/CumulusCI/docs/tutorial.rst

 Tutorial
 ========

-This tutorial is for macOS and Windows.
-Linux is not yet officially supported but should work for the most part.
+This tutorial is for macOS.
+Linux and Windows are not yet officially supported but should work for the most part.
+We have added some Windows info where possible.

 Part 1: Installing CumulusCI
 ============================